-- Testers who didn't complete the mission because they left or gave up before reaching the end
+- Give-up / Bounce: Testers who didn't complete the mission because they left or gave up before reaching the end.

-At launch, there are a few limitations to our support of interactive components that you should be mindful of as you create mazes using Figma prototypes that use this feature.
+There are currently a few limitations to our beta support of interactive components that you should be mindful of as you create mazes using Figma prototypes that use this feature.
 We're working with Figma to address these issues.

 State changes triggered by hover should not be used to end your Mission